+A 1970s study, which has been frequently cited in online articles about note taking, found that students are seven times more likely to recall information stored in their notes.
 Read on to find out how your child can turn note taking into a powerful learning experience.

 During a class or lecture, a teacher or professor will usually do the following:

-Introduce a topic
+- Introduce a topic

-Provide an outline for the topic or subtopics
+- Provide an outline for the topic or subtopics

-Emphasise important information
+- Emphasise important information

-Indicate when information is non-essential or informal
+- Indicate when information is non-essential or informal

 Knowing a few abbreviations will help your child to take notes more efficiently while keeping up with a teacher’s delivery.
-Refer to this list of common abbreviations, and let your child decide which ones he or she is most comfortable using.
+Get to know some common abbreviations, and let your child decide which ones he or she is most comfortable using.
 Kids can also invent their own shorthand—however it’s important that they keep their code consistent, if not they may have trouble comprehending their own notes when it’s time for review.

 The Cornell method is often cited as an effective note-taking strategy, and some local secondary schools are introducing this to their students as part of a compulsory study skills programme.
 The crux of this method involves dividing a notebook page into three sections: A narrow left column for questions, a broader right column for notes, and a summary section across the bottom of the page, to be filled in during a post-class review of notes.

-5) Reflect and review.
 Apart from the Cornell method, let your children experiment with other note-taking strategies such as mind mapping, so they can discover what works best for them.
 Whatever method they choose, it’s the process of reflecting on the notes and reviewing them periodically that will be crucial to learning success.
 In fact, the first review should be carried out immediately after notes have been recorded, while the session is still fresh in the student’s mind.
 During this initial reflection, your child should:

-Identify key points and highlight them with coloured pens, or by circling/underlining.
+- Identify key points and highlight them with coloured pens, or by circling/underlining.

-Identify sections that require more information or clarification.
+- Identify sections that require more information or clarification.

-Formulate questions to ask the teacher at the next class.
+- Formulate questions to ask the teacher at the next class.